Get a professional grade finish on your 3D prints, like Jon Watson did on this Starwars replica with our Grey PLA

 In addition, cheaper filament is not produced to the rigid tolerances necessary for high-quality end results.
 Specifically, variations in the diameter of the filament can lead to under extrusion and over extrusion problems during printing, both of which will produce a final object with serious surface flaws that will have to be dealt with through finishing.

-Finally, consider using a color of filament that will closely match the desired color of the finished object.
+Finally, consider using a colour of filament that will closely match the desired color of the finished object.
 Doing so will reduce the amount of painting that needs to be done once printing is over and you’re finishing the object.

 As you know, a 3d printer starts printing an object from the bottom up.
 This means that if you have a design that incorporates overhangs, upper areas in your model that don’t have any underlying material, you’re going to run into problems.
 After all, your printer filament is subject to the law of gravity.
 It can’t be extruded onto thin air.